 A.6 Pursuant to the revised Waiver List submitted to the Board and attached hereto as Exhibit A, the Applicant has requested, and the Board has granted, those waivers from the Arlington Zoning Bylaw and other local by-laws and regulations as specified therein.
 No waivers are granted from requirements that are beyond the purview of G.L. c.
 40B, §§ 20-23.
 No waiver of permit or inspection fees has been granted.
 Any subsequent revision to the Approved Plans, including but not limited to revisions in the Final Plans, referenced below, that requires additional or more expansive waivers of any local by-laws or regulations, must be approved by the Board in accordance with 760 CMR 56.05(11).

-A.7 Except as otherwise specifically provided herein, where this Decision provides for the submission of plans or other documents for approval by the Director of Planning and Community Development or other Town Departments, the Director of Planning and Community Development or applicable Department Head will use reasonable efforts to review and provide a written response within forty-five (45) days following submission.
-For submissions that require assistance from an outside consultant, as determined by the Director of Planning and Community Development or applicable Department Head, the thirty-day time period shall not begin until the consultant’s fee has been fully funded by the Applicant.
-Should forty-five (45) days elapse without a response as aforesaid, said plans or documents shall be deemed approved.
+A.7 Except as otherwise specifically provided herein, where this Decision provides for the submission of plans or other documents for approval by the Director of Planning and Community Development or other Town Departments, the Director of Planning and Community Development or applicable Department Head will use reasonable efforts to review and provide a written response within thirty (30) days following submission.
+Should thirty (30) days elapse without a response as aforesaid, said plans or documents shall be deemed approved.

 A.8 This Comprehensive Permit may be subsequently assigned or transferred pursuant to 760 CMR 56.05(12)(b).
 The pledging of the Property as security under any conventional loan financing terms as set forth in the financing entity’s Loan Documents or any foreclosure sale pursuant to the same shall not constitute an assignment or transfer under this paragraph.